AWKehoe/ud036_StarterCode/README.md

 The method call will now display a web page containing all your favourite movies.

 ### fresh_tomatoes.py
 This module was created by Adarsh Nair from Udacity ( see Contributors section below for contact details) .
-The module conatins functions that will render a web page and display a list of movies.
+The module contains python code that will render a web page and display a list of movies.
 The movies are passed within a python list variable when the open_movies_page() method is called.